neyralab/client-gateway/README.md

 7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
 9. needStream(node only) - flag to indicate that you need to upload stream instead of array buffer;
+10. stream(node only) - readable stream that are chunked and sent to server;

 ### Upload encrypted file
 ```javascript